 - Enforce bedtime.
 Help create alone time with one another at the end of the day by keeping a strict bedtime for your children.
 Valuing one another in this way will certainly help keep the sparks flying.

 - Schedule time together.
-Schedule a weekly date with your spouse.
+Schedule a weekly date night (or afternoon) with your spouse.
 The days and nights are busy.
 Don’t let them get too busy to have regular, quality time together.
 Having a set time each week blocked off for dates can be exciting and fun.
 If you’re having trouble connecting in the bedroom, schedule that too!
 It may seem less spontaneous, but knowing it’s on the calendar can really help stoke the fire!

 - Text one another.
 It may seem simple enough, but sending your spouse a text or two during the day lets them know you’re thinking about them.
 If you have something scheduled later that evening (wink, wink), an anticipatory text message will help further things along!